jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

   That's why in some constellations you'll run into strange behaviour - usually runtime exceptions or ignored constraints - when using predefined jqwik annotations on types.

-- Some prominent types in jqwik's API have a counterpart with the same name in Kotlin's default namespace and must therefore always be fully qualified:
+- Some prominent types in jqwik's API have a counterpart with the same name in Kotlin's default namespace and must therefore be either fully qualified or be imported manually (since the IDE assumes Kotlin's default type):
   - `net.jqwik.api.constraints.IntRange`
   - `net.jqwik.api.constraints.LongRange`
   - `net.jqwik.api.constraints.CharRange`